zbejas/portarius/README.md

 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/zbejas/portarius?color=yellow&include_prereleases&label=dev-release)

 ## Notes
 **I made Portarius for myself and maybe a few others as well.
-The feedback I got was overwhelmingly positive, so I am considering reworking Portarius from the ground up in the following months.
-I got some feature requests that would improve the overall functionality and UI, some for adding more networking options (like self-signed certificates).
+The feedback I got was overwhelmingly positive, so I am considering reworking Portarius from the ground up in the following months.**

+**I got some feature requests that would improve the overall functionality and UI, some for adding more networking options (like self-signed certificates).
 If I am honest, doing anything like that in this codebase is nearly impossible since this was my first time making and publishing an app by myself.
-I can, however, rebuild the app, using the new knowledge I got this past six months and adding the requested features.
-The update will take time, so there might be no updates in the next few months.
+I can, however, rebuild the app, using the new knowledge I got this past six months and adding the requested features**

+**The update will take time, so there might be no updates in the next few months.
 Anyone is welcome to add feature requests since there will be a chance that the feature might appear in Portarius 2.0.**

 **Do know that I am working on this, and the project is not abandoned.**